pouchdb-community/transform-pouch/README.md

 Example: Encryption
 ----------

-Using the Node.js crypto library (you would need something different in a browser), let's first set up our encrypt/decrypt functions:
+Using the Node.js crypto library (in a browser, you would need something like [Stanford Crypto](https://bitwiseshiftleft.github.io/sjcl/) or [WebCrypto](http://caniuse.com/#feat=cryptography)), let's first set up our encrypt/decrypt functions:

 ```js
 var crypto = require('crypto');